pmem/pmdk-examples/simple_grep/README.md

 To build this sample, download/clone the [pmdk-examples repository](https://github.com/pmem/pmdk-examples).
 A Makefile is provided.
-To compile this sample, just type `make simple_grep` from the root directory of the repository; a C++ compiler and the C++ Boost Library (http://boost.org.
-In ubuntu 16.04 you can install the package `libboost-all-dev`) needs to be properly installed in your system.
+To compile this sample, just type `make simple_grep` from the root directory of the repository, or `make` from this location; a C++ compiler and the [C++ Boost Library](http://boost.org) (in ubuntu 16.04 you can install the package `libboost-all-dev`) needs to be properly installed in your system.
 The default C++ compiler used is `g++`.
 You can change that by setting the `CXX` variable in `common.mk`.
 Alternatively, you can build all samples by typing `make`.
 Please, read the README at the root directory of the repository for more information.

 The build process will compile and use the latest master branch version of PMDK (libpmemobj is part of PMDK).
 If you want to use a custom installed version of